hfroot/pick-and-mixxx/README.md

 - Linux Fedora
 - Arduino software
-- Arduino MKR 1010 (chosen for no particular reason other than that was the one I had lying around)
+- Arduino Mega (chosen for it's many analog and digital input pins)
-- Mixxx (chosen because I was already using this particular software)
+- Mixxx (chosen because I was already using this particular software, and it's open source)

 ## Photos